momin-mostafa/djangoRest/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.
+will create a requirements.txt later

 ### Prerequisites

 What things you need to install the software and how to install them.

-Basic Python Virtual Environments with mentioned in about frameworks
+Basic Python Virtual Environment, Django, Django Rest Framework

 ### Installing